coolblknerd/FCC_Request_Header/README.md

 REQUEST HEADER PARSER MICROSERVICE
 ----------------------------------
-Create a request header parser microservice that returns the IP addresss, language and the OS of the users browser.
+Create a request header parser microservice that returns the IP address, language and the OS of the users browser.

 USER STORIES